 Click this link for an update on the situation, including details of how to contact FoHP

 Hotham Park Heritage Trust was formed in 1998 to safeguard and improve Hotham Park in Bognor Regis.
 The Park is Bognor’s largest and most central green space, and was established in the 18th century by Sir Richard Hotham.
 The house he built is grade II* listed and is privately owned.
 The clock tower attached to the house contains the oldest clock (1794) in this part of Sussex, and the Park was farmland in Sir Richard’s time.
 Significantly, William Fletcher was the owner who developed the land into the beautiful parkland we all enjoy today.

-The Trust represents users of the Park and it produces an annual calendar of meetings, talks and outings agreed with its membership.
+The Trust represented users of the Park and it produced an annual calendar of meetings, talks and outings agreed with its membership.
 Fundraising events have raised considerable sums for the Park, the largest contributions being £18,000 toward the children’s playground, £6,700 toward restoration of the clock tower, £5,000 for plants for the ornamental pond garden, and 9 park benches costing over £1,000 each.
-Our greatest fund raising event is the Hotham Park Country Fair held over two days in August every year.
+Our greatest fund raising event was the Hotham Park Country Fair held over two days in August every year.

 There are over 100 varieties of tree in Hotham Park and many of them are well over 100 years old.
 It is a haven to wildlife giving pleasure to people of all ages and always looks beautiful, even in the winter.
 The pictures below were taken in January 2017.

 © Hotham Park Heritage Trust – Registered Charity Number 1117011